ps2homebrew/Open-PS2-Loader/README.md

 <p>

 Supported file systems:
-EXFAT (since OPL v1.2.0 beta - rev1880) and FAT32, both use the MBR partition table
+EXFAT (since OPL 1.2.0 Beta commit 1880) and FAT32.
+Both use the MBR partition table

 Game files should be *ideally* defragmented either file by file or by whole drive.

-> NOTE: Partial file fragmentation is supported (up to 64 fragments!) since OPL v1.2.0 beta - rev1893
+> NOTE: Partial file fragmentation is supported (up to 64 fragments!) since OPL 1.2.0 Beta commit 1893.

-If you choose to use the FAT32 file system, games larger than 4gb must use USBExtreme format (see OPLUtil or USBUtil programs).
+If you choose to use the FAT32 file system, games larger than 4GB must use USBExtreme format (see OPLUtil or USBUtil programs).

 We do **not** recommend using any defrag programs.
-The best way for defragmenting - copy all files to pc, format USB, copy all files back.
+The best way for defragmenting - copy all files to pc, format USB and copy all files back.
 Repeat it once you faced defragmenting problem again.

 </p>